Installing macOS-specific add-on fonts

 poster.png

-As always, if you need help with the new functionality, please post at Fontist Discussions!
+As always, if you need help with the new functionality, please post at the Fontist Issues page!